dpn-admin/dpn-server/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+# License

+Copyright (c) 2015 The Regents of the University of Michigan.
+All Rights Reserved.
+Licensed according to the terms of the Revised BSD License.
+See LICENSE.md for details.